Haw Phra Kaew

-Haw Phra Kaew (ຫໍພຣະແກ້ວ, /lo/; หอพระแก้ว, /th/), also written as Ho Prakeo, Hor Pha Keo, Ho Phra Kaew, Ho Phra Kaeo and other similar spellings, is a former temple in Vientiane, Laos.
+Haw Phra Kaew (ຫໍພຣະແກ້ວ, /lo/) also written as Ho Prakeo, Hor Pha Keo, Ho Phra Kaew, Ho Phra Kaeo and other similar spellings, is a former temple in Vientiane, Laos.
 It is situated on Setthathirath Road, to the southeast of Wat Si Saket.
 It was first built in 1565 to house the Emerald Buddha, but has been rebuilt several times.
 The interior now houses a museum of religious art and a small shop.

 History

 Ruins of the Ho Phra Keo royal temple as depicted by Louis Delaporte (c.1867) following the destruction of Vientiane in 1828.